How many applications does the School of Physician Assistant Studies receive each year?

 How will I know that all my application paperwork has been received by UF’s School of Physician Assistant Studies?

 Once CASPA verifies the information you provided on the application and forwards the application to UF, the PA Admissions Office will inform the applicant that the application has been received.
 If an application is incomplete (missing items such as GRE scores, references, etc.), the UF PA Admissions Office will notify the applicant.
-Following receipt of any missing items, the applicant will again be notified that the application is complete.
+Applicants will be notified by our Admissions Staff through CASPA as the application moves through the application process.
+It is common for there to be long pauses between communications during the height of the application cycle.
+Applicants will be notified immediately upon the Admissions Committees decision to decline the application.

 When are applicants invited for interview?